 Approximately every three years, or more frequently if appropriate, the Remuneration and Nomination Committee will undertake an evaluation of the performance of the Board, its Committees, individual Directors, and senior executives.
-The other Directors have an opportunity to contribute to the review process.
 The reviews generate recommendations to the Board, which votes on them.
 The Committee's nomination of existing Directors for reappointment is not automatic and depends on, amongst other things, the outcome of the review process.
 The Committee reviews and makes recommendations to the Board on remuneration packages and policies applicable to the executive officers and Directors of the Company and of other Group executives for the Group.
 It is also responsible for short and long term incentive performance packages, superannuation entitlements and retirement and termination entitlements.
-No performance review was undertaken during the reporting period of the Board, its Committees and individual Directors.
-A performance review was undertaken during the reporting period of senior executives during the annual performance review process.
+Performance reviews were undertaken during the reporting period for senior executives during the annual performance review process.